mx2913/funkwhale/docs/specs/genre-tags/index.md

 If the admin of a server wants to **disable** MusicBrainz tagging, they should be able to toggle this in their instance settings.
 If the setting is **disabled**:

 - The sync task should stop running
-- Any tags with a `from` attribute of `MusicBrainz` should be excluded from API queries.
+- Any tags with an `musicbrainz_id` should be excluded from API queries.

 ## Availability